Deepakgthomas/RL_Algorithms/README.md

 Here is my implementation of popular RL algorithms.
-I did refer many popular code bases while writing my implementation.
+I referred many popular code bases while writing my implementations.

 The algorithms I have implemented are  -